 On May 11, 2016, OSHA issued a final rule to revise its Recording and Reporting Occupational Injuries and Illnesses regulations.
 The final rule requires employers in certain industries to electronically submit to OSHA injury and illness data that employers already are required to keep under existing OSHA regulations, and, in some cases, to disclose such information to their employees and the general public.
-The frequency and content of these compulsory submissions depend on the size and industry of the employer.
+The frequency and content of these compulsory submissions depends on the size and industry of the employer.
 Data submitted will be published on a publicly accessible Web site.
 Only the identity of the individual employees affected will be shielded from disclosure.

 The final rule also requires employers to remind employees of their right to report work-related injuries and illnesses free from retaliation; clarifies the existing implicit requirement that an employer's procedure for reporting work-related injuries and illnesses must be reasonable and not deter or discourage employees from reporting; and incorporates the existing statutory prohibition on retaliating against employees for reporting work-related injuries or illnesses.
 Existing recordkeeping regulations are amended to clarify the rights of employees and their representatives to access the injury and illness records.

 The entire rule takes effect January 1, 2017, though portions become effective as soon as August 2016.